Professional edition active

 Management of comorbidities

-Adolescents and women who have PCOS and overweight or obesity should be screened for symptoms of obstructive sleep apnea using polysomnography and treated as needed.
+Patients with PCOS and overweight or obesity should be screened for symptoms of obstructive sleep apnea using polysomnography and treated as needed.

-• A family history of early-onset cardiovascular disorders
+• Family history of early-onset cardiovascular disorders

 • Cigarette smoking